Sustainability

 Support for Balancing Work and Childcare / Nursing Care

 We have created working environments that are convenient for employees providing childcare or nursing care.
 Under our childcare and nursing care leave systems, up to 10 days of paid leave can be taken to care for a sick/injured child or to provide nursing care to a family member.
 The childcare leave system allows employees to take childcare leave for up to two years, including a period of paid leave.
-The nursing care leave system allows employees to take up to a total of 93 days of leave.
+As a measure to achieve flexible work styles ahead of the revision of the Act on Childcare Leave, Caregiver Leave, and Other Measures for the Welfare of Workers Caring for Children or Other Family Members , we have also introduced a system that allows employees to work from home-up to 10 days each month-for the purpose of childcare or nursing care.

 We also have a system that allows the reemployment of employees who were forced to resign due to reasons such as marriage, pregnancy, childbirth, and their spouses' job relocations.